 It involves catching the mass market and shipping products to customers who are cost-sensitive.

 It maintains good relationships with customers by providing assembly and delivery services.
 IKEA also offers a family card through which customers can avail a good discount.

 The cost of IKEA goes into the manufacturing of designs and the marketing of products.
 It also spends on distribution.

 the competitive strategy of IKEA is represented below.

 - Diversity in products– It has 12000 products under its ambit.
 This gives the customers a variety of choices with 12,000 products in its product range, there are literally thousands of options to choose from.

 - Becoming a non- profit organisation– IKEA is now owned by a charitable company of Netherlands.
 Because of this, IKEA has to pay fewer taxes.
 Moreover, its intellectual property is held by a different company, which takes care of intellectual property rights.
 This model has given IKEA a major competitive edge, as now it earns more without giving major taxes.

 Revenue Model of IKEA

-IKEA earns money by selling furniture to its clients. it also sells food at various restaurants under the banner name of IKEA.
+IKEA earns money by selling furniture to its clients.
+It also sells food at various restaurants under the banner name of IKEA.
 Along with that, IKEA also gives services like assembling of furniture, etc.

 IKEA has gained a lot of market space in ready-to-assemble-furniture business because of its unique strategy and value proposition.
-The model of “Flat Packaging” has been internalised by IKEA very well.
+The model of “Flat Packaging” has been used by IKEA very well.
 From here, IKEA is all set to grow further.